Menopause without HRT

 Acupuncture for menopause

-Various studies show that acupuncture may offer relief from some of the most common menopausal symptoms.
-Evidence Based Acupuncture has an excellent summary of these.
+Various studies show that acupuncture may offer relief from some of the most common menopausal symptoms and is an excellent option for menopause without HRT.
+You can read about evidence for acupuncture here.

 Traditionally acupuncturists explain Chinese medicine in relation to the flow of qi in the body and the balancing of Yin and Yang.
 This is a framework of health which you might map to the Western concept of homeostasis.